SickChill/SickChill.Wiki/SickChill-installation-CENTOS-6.md

     sudo service sickrage start
     ```

-All done, verify that Sick-Rage is accessible at gui address, eg: http://mymachine:8080/sickrage
+All done, verify that SickChill is accessible at gui address, eg: http://mymachine:8080/sickrage

 Celebrate with some impromptu dancing!!